Skip to main content

 Never mind that those so-called exceptions were vague to the point of meaninglessness.
 Never mind that the climate of fear had long since taken over the Georgia medical community.
 Never mind that no doctor would dare to treat a woman with a problem pregnancy —not until she could categorically prove she was dying.

 As the election gets closer, we can expect the rhetoric around abortion to get increasingly slippery.
-Listen for Republican candidates to try to walk back their past positions, adopting the language of the abolitionists.
+Listen for Republican candidates trying to walk back their past positions, adopting the language of the abolitionists.
 Listen for phrases like “minimum national standard” and “doctors misinterpret the law,”

 The abolitionists know full well that most people despise the Dobbs decision.
 They know that this year’s ballot initiatives are a direct threat to their movement.
 They know that a president like Kamala Harris could set them back decades, even with the Supreme Court watching their back.